bchimborazo/nhanes_inferential_2021_23/README.md

   - R-squared results: 0.1344 (13.44%) variance in systolic blood pressure
   - Overall model F-statistic: 452.9 on 2 and 5832 DF
   - Overall model p-value: < 2.2e-16
-- Conclusion: Both age and marital status are significant predictors of systolic blood pressure with age being the dominant predictor.
+- Interpretation of Results and Conclusion: Both age and marital status are significant predictors of systolic blood pressure with age being the dominant predictor.
 Increased age is associated with higher BP and so is non-married status.

 ### Question 4: Is there a correlation between self-reported weight and minutes of sedentary behavior?